FAQ| IR

 Compliance Management as Corporate Culture

-Led by the top management's strong commitment to compliance management and employees' active engagement to practice it in their daily work, S-OIL has embedded compliance management into its corporate culture.
-All employees incorporate compliance standards into their daily work and give it the foremost consideration before undertaking their jobs.
-S-OIL periodically reports major activities on this front to top management thereby calling attention to the importance of compliance management.
-Furthermore, S-OIL enhances employees' awareness of compliance by distributing compliance newsletters, sending out compliance trends led by global corporations, and providing various compliance programs such as compliance campaigns.
-S-OIL strives to further reinforce compliance management by analyzing laws and regulations in depth, setting guidelines, and providing customized education.
+Led by the strong commitment of top management to compliance management and the active involvement of employees in practicing it in their daily work, S-OIL has embedded compliance management in its corporate culture.
+All employees incorporate compliance standards into their daily work and give it the highest consideration before performing their duties.
+The Company regularly reports major compliance activities to top management, thereby drawing attention to the importance of compliance management.
+In addition, S-OIL raises employee awareness of compliance by distributing compliance newsletters, disseminating compliance trends led by global companies, and providing various compliance programs such as compliance campaigns.
+To further strengthen compliance management, the Company conducts in-depth analysis of laws and regulations, develop guidelines, and provide customized training.

-S-OIL operates the Ethics Committee consisting of Legal & Compliance HQ Head, Corporate Planning Div.
-Head, HR Div.
-Head and Controller.
+Since 2004, S-OIL has operated the Ethics Committee consisting of Legal & Compliance HQ Head, Corporate Planning Division Head, HR Division Head and Controller.
 They are appointed by the CEO after being screened by the BAC for eligibility.
-The committee is responsible for supervising ethics management activities, establishing ethics policies and programs, and elevating ethics awareness in the organization.
-In particular, for cases where stakeholders of employees with high chances of conflict of interests transact with S-OIL, the committee must review it to prevent any violation of Ethics Code.
-The committee reports activities to the CEO and the BAC on a regular basis, while disclosing its activities to stakeholders through Ethics Management website.
-From 2018, S-OIL conducts ethical management evaluations from stakeholders including employees, service stations, LPG filling stations, corporate customers, and suppliers.
-The evaluation covers the overall ethics management of S-OIL that encompass abuse of dominant position, fairness in business dealings, and any experience with corruption, and further suggestions to strengthen ethics management practices by reflecting the results of the assessment in its policies every year.
+The Committee is responsible for supervising ethics management activities, establishing ethics policies and programs, and elevating ethics awareness in the organization.
+In particular, for cases where stakeholders of employees with high chances of conflict of interests transact with the company, the Committee must review it to prevent any violation of Ethics Code.
+The Committee reports activities to the CEO and the BAC on a regular basis, while disclosing its activities to stakeholders through Ethics Management website.
+Since 2018, S-OIL has conducted ethical management assessments for stakeholders including employees, service stations, LPG filling stations, corporate clients, and suppliers on the Company's overall ethical management, including ethics awareness, respect for employees/customers/suppliers, abuse of dominant position, fairness in business dealings, and any experience with corruption, and reflected the assessment results in company policies to improve ethics management.

-S-OIL offers ethics management training tailored for different job grade and job functions to raise employees' ethical awareness in their day-to-day work while inviting outside experts for special lectures.
-In 2020, the result of stakeholder evaluation on S-OIL's ethics management was factored in, and 5 courses on ethics management training were offered.
-S-OIL offered case-based marketer training for sales offices that have a high chance of committing an ethics violation due to frequent encounters with business partners.
-Also, S-OIL holds ethics management trainings for suppliers and affiliated companies to help them understand the basic principles of Ethics Code, thereby raising the quality of ethics management across the supply chain.
-In addition, S-OIL conducts ethics management self-assessments from 2015 as a way to raise awareness on ethics management and relevant policies among employees.
+Starting from 2009, S-OIL offers ethics management training tailored for different job grades and functions to raise employees' ethical awareness in their day-to-day work while inviting outside experts for special lectures.
+In 2022, reflecting the result of stakeholder evaluation on S-OIL's ethics management, 5 courses on ethics management were offered as well as case-based marketer training for sales offices that have a high chance of committing an ethics violation due to frequent encounters with business partners.
+Also, the Company has offered ethics management training for suppliers and affiliated companies since 2013 to help them understand the basic principles of Ethics Code, thereby raising the quality of ethics management across the supply chain.

 Ethics Management Help Desk